aberke/income-race-bikes/README.md

 The data used for this map is household median income, and household race.
 \*Race is displayed on the map as “Percent White”, which is calculated as the percentage of households that report “white only” in a given census tract.

-As of August 2019, this race and income data is [only available up to 2017](https://www.census.gov/programs-surveys/acs/news/data-releases/2018/release.html), so the map shows the same 2017 data for years 2018 and 2019.
+As of June 2022, this race and income data is [only available up to 2020](https://www.census.gov/programs-surveys/acs/news/data-releases/2018/release.html), so the map shows the same 2020 data for years 2021 and 2022.
 Margins of error are not shown on the map, but are available with all of the processed data here.

 #### Obtaining and processing the Census Data